-On my walk through the Ilm Park (Park an der Ilm), I come across this monument to William Shakespeare.
+Walking through Ilm Park (Park an der Ilm), I came across this monument to William Shakespeare.
 What a surprise.
-I did know that Weimar is known for Goethe, Schiller, and Herder.
+I knew that Weimar is famous for Goethe, Schiller, and Herder.
 What is the link to Shakespeare?
-In fact, Goethe played an important role in this question.
+In fact, Goethe played a role in this question.

 The manhole covers of Erfurt show the city arms.
 The local coat of arms reminds of the Mainzer Rad (Wheel of Mainz).
 Is there a reason for this similarity?
 The chronicle of Erfurt tells the answer to this question.